Ease Your Joint Pain

 Stretch It Out

 Wherever your pain is coming from, there is one thing that helps most people: Stretching.
-Simple stretches done correctly can help ease joint pain and stiffness, while boosting flexibility and balance.
+Simple stretches done correctly can help ease joint and back pain and stiffness, while boosting flexibility and balance.
 That can help you move better.
 It can also ease muscle tension and improve your posture.

 Stretching is also helpful, especially for people with arthritis, because it lubricates your joints.
 And it helps you maintain the full movement of your joints.